|Study location||Estonia, Tartu|

 NB!
 For further information on the motivation letter and interview please see oigus.ut.ee/motivation-letter-and-admission-interview.

-Designed for lawyers interested in pursuing careers in the field of information technology and cyber security, the programme trains highly qualified IT Law experts much needed at law firms, IT companies, public agencies, international organizations, and consulting firms.
+Designed for lawyers interested in pursuing careers in the field of information technology and cyber security, the programme trains highly qualified IT Law experts much needed at law firms, IT companies, public agencies, international organisations, and consulting firms.